ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 arangodump has extended parallelization capabilities to work not only at the collection level, but also at the shard level.
 In combination with the newly added support for the VelocyPack format that ArangoDB uses internally, database dumps can now be created and restored more quickly and occupy less disk space.
 This major performance boost makes dumps and restores up to several times faster, which is extremely useful when dealing with large shards.

-Whether the new parallel dump variant is used is controlled by the newly added
+- Whether the new parallel dump variant is used is controlled by the newly added - --use-parallel-dumpstartup option.
+The default value is- true.

-startup option for compressing the dump data on the server for a faster transfer.
+- You can enable the new - --compress-transferstartup option for compressing the dump data on the server for a faster transfer.
 This is helpful especially if the network is slow or its capacity is maxed out.
-The data is decompressed on the client side and recompressed if you enable the--compress-output
+The data is decompressed on the client side and recompressed if you enable the- --compress-outputoption.

 Server-side resource usage limits and metrics